intempt/intempt-intemptjs/README.md

 1. The click is an event.

-2. It belongs to the interactions collection.
-(The interaction type is “click”.)
+2. It belongs to the click collection.

 3. The properties of the event include the time of the click, the id and other HTML attributes of the element that was clicked, the URL of the page on which the click happened, and so forth.

-4. The tracker code, once installed on a website, will automatically record many events that occur on the site.
+4. The tracker code, once installed on a website, will automatically record many events that occur on the site and subdomains.

 ## Tracker Events

-Events as recorded by the tracker code are conceptually somewhat different than events as defined in the Intempt app.
+Events as recorded by the tracker code are inserted as data items into the respective collection that it belongs to.
-On the JS side, events will soon be renamed to actions.

-Event collections are organized in a tree structure.

-- visitor (Created for first visit to the website)
+- click (Triggered on any interactive click)
 	- visitorId (Created on the first visit for the user on the website)
 	- eventId

-- visit (Created for every new session on the website site)
+- pageviews (Triggered on any page view or page change)
 	- visitorId
-	- parentId [eventId of visitor schema]
 	- eventId

-- profile (Created for the first new visit on the website)
+- forum_submissions (Triggered on any forum submission)
 	- visitorId

-- page (Created for all pages visited on the website)
-	- visitorId
-	- parentId [eventId of visit schema]
 	- eventId

-- interaction (Created for every interaction site on the website)
+- profile (Triggered on identification of the user)
 	- visitorId
-	- parentId [eventId of page schema]
-	- eventId

 Because of this hierarchy, any event can be filtered or accessed based on the properties associated with something further up the tree.